TatianaFokina/a11y-blog/src/en/articles/css-media-features-for-a11y/index.md

   </figcaption>
 </figure>

 In Safari, dark theme emulation is enabled in the web inspector.
-The toggle is called ″Force Dark Appearance″ and is located in the panel below all the tabs.
+The toggle is labelled ″Force Dark Appearance″ and is located in the panel below all the tabs.

 <figure class="article__image">
   <img